Capture of USS Chesapeake: James Lawrence

-Commander Lawrence of the United States Navy returned from a successful war cruise having defeated the sloop HMS Peacock.
+Commander James Lawrence of the United States Navy returned from a successful war cruise having defeated the sloop HMS Peacock.
 He was promoted to captain for his victory, and received orders to take command of USS Chesapeake.
 It was not a command that he particularly wanted, as he had hoped for the larger frigate instead.
-Lawrence travelled to Boston, where he found that most of the former crew of Chesapeake had left over a dispute over prize money, and had been replaced.
-Lawrence's prior experience of the Royal Navy worked against him: in his earlier battle with HMS Peacock, the warship had been bravely fought, but the British gunnery had been nothing less than atrocious.
-His crew was laden with good seamen; however, they lacked the time working together that was needed to change a collection of good seamen into an efficient fighting crew.
+Lawrence travelled to Boston, where he found that many of the former crew of Chesapeake had left after a dispute over prize money and had been replaced.
+Lawrence's prior experience of the Royal Navy worked against him: in his earlier battle with HMS Peacock, the warship had fought bravely, but British gunnery had been poor.

+Chesapeakes crew included many experienced seamen, but Lawrence had little time to turn them, their new officers and his own command habits into a unified fighting ship.
+Later writers have differed over the extent of the crew's inexperience: some noted that many of the men had served during the frigate's previous cruise, while others emphasised that Lawrence and several officers were new to the ship and to one another.
 Lawrence's assumptions concerning the poor quality of the opposition made him over-confident in facing the adversary he was about to encounter.